A Preconditioned Iterative Interior Point Approach to the Conic Bundle Subproblem: Introduction

 \section{Introduction}

-In semidefinite programming the ever increasing number of applications \cite{AnjosLasserre2012,WolkowiczSaigalVandenberghe2000,BoydVandenberghe2007,HenrionKordaLasserre2020} leads to a corresponding increase in demand for reliable and efficient solvers.
+In semidefinite programming the ever increasing number of applications \cite{AnjosLasserre2012,WolkowiczSaigalVandenberghe2000,BoydVandenberghe2007,HenrionKordaLasserre2020} leads to a corresponding increase in demand for reliable and efficient solvers \upd{for linear programs over symmetric cones}.
 In general, interior point methods are the method of choice.
-Yet, if the order of the matrices gets large and the affine matrix functions involved do not allow to use decomposition or factorization approaches such as proposed in \cite{KimKojimaMevissenYamashita2011,BensonYeZhang2000,BurerMonteiro2003}, general interior point methods are no longer applicable.
-The limiting factors are typically memory requirements and computation times connected with forming and factorizing a Schur complemented system matrix of the interior point KKT system.
-In this case, the spectral bundle method of \cite{HelmbergRendl2000} offers a viable alternative.
+Yet, if the order of \upd{some semidefinite matrix variables} gets large and the affine matrix functions involved do not allow to use decomposition or factorization approaches such as proposed in \cite{KimKojimaMevissenYamashita2011,BensonYeZhang2000,BurerMonteiro2003}, general interior point methods are no longer applicable.
+The limiting factors are typically memory requirements and computation times connected with forming and factorizing a Schur complemented system matrix of the interior point KKT system. \upd{Large scale second order cone variables do not cause such problems, this is indeed specific to semidefinite settings.
+In such cases,} the spectral bundle method of \cite{HelmbergRendl2000} offers a viable alternative.